Tom Chilton: ROAL Motorsport (2014–2015)

-On 12 December 2013 Chilton announced that in 2014 he would drive Car nr.
-3. for the Italian-based team ROAL Motorsport in an all-new Chevrolet Cruze to be built by RML under the new TC1 regulations.
+On 12 December 2013, Chilton announced that in 2014 he would drive the No. 3 car for the Italian-based team ROAL Motorsport in an all-new Chevrolet Cruze to be built by RML under the new TC1 regulations.
 His teammate in the season will be Dutch driver Tom Coronel.
 Chilton managed to take pole, fastest lap and victory in the first race at Beijing becoming the only non-Citroen driver to win the first race of any race weekend in 2014.
 A second-place finish followed in Japan and Chilton ended the season in 8th place.
 He continued with ROAL Motorsport in 2015.

 Sébastien Loeb Racing (2016–2017)

 In 2016 Chilton raced in a Citroën for Sébastien Loeb Racing, together with Moroccan driver Mehdi Bennani.
 Chilton won the race in Argentina.
-He took 6 podiums in that season.
+He took six podiums in that season.
 In independents, Chilton managed to finish 2nd in the standings after losing to Mehdi Bennani, who secured his independents title in Shanghai due to advantage for his DNF after contact with Gabriele Tarquini in Race 1.

 Chilton continued as a Sébastien Loeb Racing driver in the 2017 WTCC season.
 He took 3 wins in that season at Monza, Motegi, and Losail.
 When he won at Losail, Chilton also claimed his independent's title in 20th and final race of the season.
-When he won the independent's title, in overall standings, Chilton finished 3rd behind two championship contenders, Norbert Michelisz and that season's champion, Thed Björk.
+When he won the independent's title, in overall standings, Chilton finished third behind two championship contenders, Norbert Michelisz and that season's champion, Thed Björk.
 Also, it was the last race under "World Championship" name before changed into World Touring Car Cup.